- China Tours +

 The annual temple fair at Guyi Garden is a good option to witness traditional entertainment and various blossoming plants everywhere.
 Dragon/lion dances and stilt parades are part of this festival.
 Dates are yet to be announced.

-This is the perfect time for you to plan long walks around the city, especially in and around Jing'an Temple area, Xintiandi, Tianzifang, the Bund area, and the Former French Concession.
+4. This is the perfect time for you to plan some walks around the city, especially in and around Jing'an Temple area, Xintiandi, Tianzifang, the Bund area, and the Former French Concession.
 There are lots of quaint narrow lanes, home to the famous Shanghai lane houses.
 You will find old colonial houses where historic figures used to reside.

 We hope the above gives you a good idea of Shanghai during CNY and why you should visit.
 China Highlights can tailor-make a special trip that's just for you, customized to your interests and budget.
 We offer the best travel experiences for you, your family, and friends when it comes to exploring China.